in whom we have redemption through His blood, the forgiveness of sins. – Colossians 1:14

 Now the very nature of law implies sanctions.
 If there is no punishment for breaking the law then it is not a law, but a suggestion or good advice.
 Therefore God’s law also carries sanctions.
 He has said, “The soul that sins shall die,” and, “the wages of sin is death.”

 Why does law carry sanctions?
 The Bible answers this itself: so that ‘all may see and fear and not act presumptuously,’ that ‘those who remain shall hear and fear, and hereafter not again commit such evil among you’ (Deut 17:13, Deut 19:20).
-In other words, it is so a clear message will be sent that God takes His law seriously, of God’s hatred of sin, His righteous anger towards it, and the fate of those that disregard it.
+In other words, one of the primary purposes of sanctions is that a clear message will be sent that God (1) takes His law seriously, (2) hates of sin, and (3) punishes those that disregard it.
 This isn’t just an Old Testament thought (Acts 5:1-11, 1 Tim 5:20).
 The execution of the punishment of the law is to prevent further disobedience.
 The greater good demands that evil be punished.

 Any good ruler would understand the importance of punishing evil-doers.
 Evil is like a cancer, unless it is snuffed out, it will continue to spread and grow.
 This is precisely the teaching of the Bible (1 Cor 5:5-7).
 If people don’t see the execution of the punishment of the law, they won’t take it seriously.
-This precisely the reason that so many of God’s judgments are recorded in the Bible (both Old and New Testaments) and the reason hell was so often spoken of by Christ.
+This is the reason that so many of God’s judgments are recorded in the Bible (both Old and New Testaments) and the reason hell was so often spoken of by Christ.

 Carrying out the penalty for sin is vitally important to the well-being of all of God’s creation for all of eternity.
 Since this is the case: how is God to forgive sinners and yet uphold His law, showing that He hates and punishes sin and regards His law with supreme importance?